 Being safe always costs more.
 That’s why no one wants to do it.
 The market has not caught up with the need.

 I will continue to spend on level 2,3 when I am qualified.

 It’s also worth noting that there are other training options out there.
-SPRAT is fantastic and about as in-depth of training as you can get, but it’s not currently required and some might consider a full week of intensive rope access overkill.
-Every window cleaner should consider going through the IWCA safety course.
-Find out more info and their current schedule here.
-Also consider taking your OSHA 10 hour.
-A quick Google search will reveal dozens of places that you can do it in person or online.
+SPRAT is fantastic and about as in-depth training as you can get, but it’s not currently required, and some might consider a full week of intensive rope access overkill.
+Every window cleaner should consider going through the IWCA safety course (find out more info and their current schedule here).
+Also, consider taking your OSHA 10 hour.
+A quick web search will reveal dozens of places that you can do it in person or online.

-If you do choose to do SPRAT, which we think is an awesome idea, there are lots of great companies that you can use.
-In particular, we’ve worked a lot with Vertical Rescue Solutions.
+If you choose to do SPRAT, which we think is an excellent idea, there are lots of great companies that you can use.

-Thanks, Todd, we know you’re the man and now everyone else gets a little taste of your awesomeness too.
+Thanks, Todd, we know you’re the man, and now everyone else gets a little taste of your awesomeness too.
 If you’re in AZ, you should talk to this man.
-He is a veteran (in both military service and the window cleaning industry) and a bad ass in his own right.
+He’s a veteran (in both military service and the window cleaning industry), and a badass in his own right.
 Az Squeegee Squad, look him up.